devcomfort/svelte-slides/README.md

 # Reveal.js + Svelte + Vite + TailwindCSS

+> This document was edited by `devcomfort`.
+> If you find an error or have any questions, please feel free to email me.

 ![Svelte Slides logo](public/svelte-slides.jpg)

 This template should help get you started creating awesome slide decks using [Reveal.js](https://revealjs.com) with Svelte in Vite.